What to do in Guayaquil, Ecuador?

 15) Take a Day Trip from Guayaquil

 For those who are staying in Guayaquil for more than a few days, you may want to consider taking a day trip or two to fill the extra time after checking out all the other aforementioned things to do in Guayaquil.
-From Guayaquil there are train trips to take, eco-tours to pursue, and even cocoa plantations to visit!
+From Guayaquil there is an interesting train trip to take, a few different eco-tours to pursue, and even cocoa plantations to visit!

 Here are a few suggested Guayaquil day trips to consider.